 Ponte Dona Maria Pia

-Forerunner in appearance to the iconic Ponte Dom Luís, but a single decker bridge for carrying the rail line out of Campanhã station to Gaia.
+Similar in appearance to the Ponte Dom Luís, but a single decker bridge for carrying the rail line out of Campanhã station to Gaia.
 It was built by Eiffel in 1876-77 and lies 1640 feet upstream from the Dom Luís structure.
 It was taken out of use in the 1990s and replaced by the Ponte de S. João.
 It is seen, above, looking west, in 2001.

 Ponte de Arrábida

 This was the largest concrete arch bridge in the world when opened in 1963 but by 2003 was only the eighth longest.
 It lies downriver from the city centre, just beyond the Massarelos tram museum, towards Foz.
 It carries the toll-road towards Aveiro and Coimbra across a span of 272 metres.
-From October 2016 you could climb steps along the concrete bridge supports (with handrails!), at 65 metres above the river and just below the road level, for 9.50 euros (three euros more at weekends).

 Ponte S. João.